 Not later than the earlier of (i) the 90th day of each "Performance Period," which is defined as a period of time established by the Human Resources and Compensation Committee, in its sole discretion, within which the Management Objectives relating to an incentive bonus are to be achieved, or (ii) the expiration of 25% of the Performance Period, the Human Resources and Compensation Committee will establish the Management Objective(s) for each incentive bonus granted to an Eligible Executive for such Performance Period and the amount of incentive bonus payable (or formula for determining such amount) upon full achievement of the specified Management Objectives.
 With respect to any Performance Period, the Human Resources and Compensation Committee may grant to any Eligible Executive more than one short-term incentive bonus, and more than one long-term incentive bonus, as applicable.
-In the case of short-term awards, achievement of Management Objectives will be measured over a Performance Period of one year or less and, in the case of longterm awards, achievement of the Specified Management Objectives for an incentive bonus a minimum acceptable level of achievement below which no incentive bonus payment will be made and will set forth a formula for determining the amount of any payment to be made if performance is at or above the minimum acceptable level but falls short of full achievement of the specified Management Objectives and Compensation Committee may specify within the period specified above, which may include or exclude any items specified by the Human Resources and Compensation Committee, including but not limited to any or all of the following items:
+In the case of short-term awards, achievement of Management Objectives will be measured over a Performance Period greater than one year.
+The Human Resources and Compensation Committee may first of the specified Management Objectives for an incentive bonus a minimum acceptable level of achievement below which no incentive bonus payment will be made and will set forth a formula for determining the amount of any payment to be made if performance is at or above the minimum acceptable level but falls short of full achievement of the specified Management Objectives.
+The Management Objectives established by the Human Resources and Compensation Committee on any items specified by the Human Resources and Compensation Committee on any executive for an incentive bonus a minimum acceptable level of above, which may include or exclude any items specified Management Objectives.
+The Management Objectives established by the Human Resources and Compensation Committee may greater of the specified Management Objectives.
+The Management objective set of any payment to be made if performance is at or above the minimum acceptable level but falls short of fu

 - discontinued operations;

 - extraordinary, unusual, non-recurring or special items;

 - effects of accounting changes;

 - effects of currency or interest rate fluctuations;

 - effects of financing activities;

 - changes in tax rates;

-- expenses for restructuring or productivity initiatives; - litigation losses; - non-operating items; - · effects of acquisitions or divestitures; and - changes of law or regulation affecting our business.
+- expenses for restructuring or productivity initiatives;

+- litigation losses; - non-operating items; - effects of acquisitions or divestitures; and - changes of law or regulation affecting our business.